oseanfro/automaid/README.md

 Any python 2.7 installation with obspy, matplotlib and plotly 2.7.0 can be used.

-An easy installation procedure is described here:
+An easy (BASH!) installation procedure is described here:

 * Install [Miniconda](https://conda.io/miniconda.html) or the complete [Anaconda](https://www.anaconda.com/download/) that require more disk space.
 * Restart your terminal to load the new PATH variables.